JoshLambertUW/SoFiChallenge/README.md

 # SoFiChallenge

-To run, first install with:
+First install using:

 npm install

-Then run in using:
+Then start with:

 node app.js